Indian peafowl: Description

 The male is best known for his elongated train, which extend from the rump.
 The train is made up of elongated upper tail coverts, which are bronze-green train with the outermost and longer feathers ending up with an elaborate eye-spot.
 The eye-spots consist of a purplish-black, heart-shaped nucleus, enclosed by blue and an outer copper rim, which is surrounded by alternating green and bronze.
 A few of the outer feathers lack the spot and end in a crescent shaped black tip.
 The feathers of the train do not have colored pigments and the colorization is a result of the micro-structure of the feathers and the optical phenomena involved.
 The male has a spur on the leg above the hind toe.
 The train feathers and the tarsal spur of the male start developing only in the second year of its life.
 The trains are not fully developed until the age of four.
 The train feathers of the male Indian peafowl are also moulted every year, usually starting at the end of the monsoon in August or September and are fully developed by February to March.
 The moult of the flight feathers may be spread out across the year.

-The females or peahens, are smaller at around 38 cm in length and weigh 6-9 lb.
+The females or peahens, are smaller at around 38 in in length and weigh 6-9 lb.
 The peahen has a rufous-brown head with a crest, whose tips are chestnut colored and edged with green.
 The upper body is brownish with pale mottling and the primaries, secondaries and tail are dark brown.
 The lower neck is metallic green with dark brown breast feathers glossed with green and whitish underparts.
 Both sexes have dark brown eyes, brown colored beak and legs.
 Young males also resemble the females with chestnut colored primaries.